-The Group also performs annual Reverse Stress Testing exercises to identify and assess events and circumstances that would cause the Group (or an individual company within the Group) to become unviable.
-Reverse Stress Testing allows the Group to assess extreme risks which could threaten the Group and consequently ensures that both pre event and post event mitigation/remediation are appropriately considered by senior management and the Board.
+The Group also performs annual Reverse Stress Testing exercises to identify and assess events and circumstances that would cause the Group to become unviable.
+Reverse Stress Testing allows the Group to assess extreme risks which could threaten the Group and consequently ensures that both pre-event and post event mitigation/remediation are appropriately considered by senior management and the Board.